-When there are obstructions in a pipe and there is insufficient straight run to deliver a fully developed flow profile to the thermal flow meter, a flow conditioner can recreate an optimum profile.
+When there are obstructions in a pipe, and there is an insufficient straight run to deliver a fully developed flow profile to the thermal flow meter, a flow conditioner can recreate an optimum profile.

-Longer lengths of straight run are recommended for various upstream flow obstructions.
-Table 1 gives recommended amounts of straight run for different flow obstructions commonly encountered.
+Longer lengths of a straight run are recommended for various upstream flow obstructions.
+Table 1 gives the recommended amounts of a straight run for different flow obstructions commonly encountered.
 Downstream distances are not as critical as upstream distances; a distance of generally 5 pipe diameters is adequate for most piping configurations.

 These dimensional relationships are used in Sage Metering’s calibration facility.
 Installing the flowmeter utilizing these same dimensions will provide the expected and repeatable flow profile at the sensors.